AnanyaKumar/lambda-plus-plus/_posts/2015-05-13-final-writeup.md

 - `scan`
 - `tabulate`, implemented as a C++ constructor

-all of which operate on arbitrary functions of arbitrary types, as well as
+as well as

 - `transform`, an in-place `map`
 - `get` and `set`, which load and modify (respectively) the value at an index

-These operations are all computationally expensive while being well-suited to parallelization.
+All of these operations take in arbitrary functions (thanks to C++11's new syntax for lambda functions) and work with arbitrary types (due to C++'s template system).

 Operations like `map`, `tabulate`, and `transform` are completely data parallel.
 However since they take in arbitrary functions, it's possible for the workers to diverge in the amount of work done per input, so we put in extra effort to balance the load across workers to equalize these divergences.
 We took a similar approach with `reduce` and `scan`, though these functions have a larger proportion of serial work load (i.e., they have logarithmic span).

 ## Approach